 Travel Risks for International Travelers in Gabon

 By and large, Gabon is a safe country for international travelers.
 The government is stable, and there is no major unrest or terrorist activity.
-However, you can’t be complacent about safety anywhere while travelling.
+However, you can’t be complacent about safety anywhere while traveling.
 Keep in mind some basic safety tips.

 - Stay clear of isolated and deserted locations, including beaches, after dark.